 - Cutworm - Typical Damage: Notched, wilted, dead, and cut-off plants (weed or crop seedlings).
-Plants missing from rows, bare patches appearing in field. - When and How to Monitor: Look for cutworm, and evidence of cutworm feeding, when monitoring sunflowers in late May to mid-July.
+Plants missing from rows, bare patches appearing in field. - When and How to Monitor: Look for cutworm, and evidence of cutworm feeding, when monitoring sunflowers in May and June.
 Often cutworms will be close to the cut or shriveled plants that they have just damaged.
 Cutworm will sometimes be most abundant in patches or a specific area of a field.
-In areas of a field where cutworm damage is noticeable, check around damaged plants in a 0.25 square metre (50 cm x 50 cm) area.
+In areas of a field where cutworm damage is noticeable, check around damaged plants in a square foot (30 cm x 30 cm) area.
 Use trowel or shovel to carefully search through top half to 1 inch of soil for cutworm larvae.
-Multiply the number of cutworms found by 4 to get the number per square metre.
-Repeat in several locations to get an accurate assessment of what the cutworm levels are.

-Nominal Threshold: 1 cutworm or more per square foot (30 by 30 cm) or if there is a 25 to 30 percent stand reduction.
+Repeat in several locations to get an accurate assessment of what the cutworm levels are. - Nominal Threshold: 1 cutworm or more per square foot (30 by 30 cm) or if there is a 25 to 30 percent stand reduction.
 Sometimes it is most economical to just treat infested patches, and not whole fields.

-• Sunflower Beetle

-- Typical Damage: Adults: Leaves of seedling plants chewed or completely destroyed late May through June, shot-holes or large areas of leaves chewed July through August.
+- Sunflower Beetle - Typical Damage: Adults: Leaves of seedling plants chewed or completely destroyed late May through June, shot-holes or large areas of leaves chewed July through August.
 Larvae: Leaves of plants chewed or completely destroyed. - When and How to Monitor: Adults: Look for when monitoring sunflower seedlings in May through June.
 Examine 10 plants at random at each stop.
-Larvae: Look for when monitoring sunflowers in July through mid-
+Larvae: Look for when monitoring sunflowers in July through mid-August.
+Examine 10 plants at random at each sampling site.
+Peel back leaves around growing tip and record total number of larvae found.
+Calculate average number per plant. - Economic Threshold: Adults: 1 to 2 per seedling; Larvae: 10 to 15 per plant or 25 to 30 percent defoliation.